apakbin/ICU72hReadmissionMIMICIII/README.md

 > *"citation"*

 ### Data
-In order to prepare the dataset, you are required to acquire access to the [MIMIC-III database](https://mimic.physionet.org/).
-Thereafter, you are required to set up a PostgreSQL database server using steps specified in the MIMIC-III documentation for [windows](https://mimic.physionet.org/tutorials/install-mimic-locally-windows/) or [Unix/Mac](https://mimic.physionet.org/tutorials/install-mimic-locally-ubuntu/) machines.
+In order to prepare the dataset, you require the access to the [MIMIC-III database](https://mimic.physionet.org/).
+Then, you need to set up a PostgreSQL database server using steps specified in the MIMIC-III documentation for [windows](https://mimic.physionet.org/tutorials/install-mimic-locally-windows/) or [Unix/Mac](https://mimic.physionet.org/tutorials/install-mimic-locally-ubuntu/) machines.

-In the first phase of the scripts, data is extracted, some part of which is in SQL and the remaining part is in Python.

-The second phase is training XGBoost in Python and saving results which include but are not limited to: ROC plots for each fold and the actual probabilities for each person and the feature ranking among all of the folds for each specific label.

-The third phase is training LR (and XGBoost) models and calibration plots for models trained in second and third phase.
-It should be noted that this part is written in R.
+## Phase 1: Data Extraction
 ### Steps to generate required datasets

 1. Clone the repository

        git clone https://github.com/Erakhsha/ICU72hReadmissionMIMICIII